 and the lamentations of their women.
 These screams are some of the most comical, over-the-top “WHOA” and “AGHH” sounds I’ve heard in any game.
 I love it.

 One persistent myth among casual SRPG fans is that Fire Emblem invented the idea of the Weapon Triangle.
 This is patently not true.
 The first Fire Emblem game to feature a Weapon Triangle was 1996’s FE4 (Genealogy of the Holy War).
 Meanwhile, Langrisser 1 was doing weapon triangles back in 1991, a whole five years before FE got that idea.
 In Langrisser 1, horsemen beat soldiers, who beat archers, who beat horsemen.
-This triangle would eventually shift, with pikemen replacing archers in later installments (starting with the 1993 PCE version of Langrisser 1, and 1994’s Langrisser 2), but the point remains, as far as weapon triangles go, Genesis did what Nintendon’t.
+This triangle would eventually shift, with pikemen replacing archers in later installments (starting with 1994’s Langrisser 2), but the point remains, as far as weapon triangles go, Genesis did what Nintendon’t.
 Until 1996, at least.

 The thing that makes Langrisser so interesting when compared to every other SRPG franchise is the simple idea of troops.
 No other SRPG (except for Conviction, itself a Langrisser fangame) really does this.
 In Langrisser, each commander will oversee several troops, all of whom gain bonuses when within close proximity of that commander.
 Meanwhile, Langrisser games also follow typical RPG conventions of level ups, spellcasting, and class changing.
 The result is a game which wonderfully hybridizes the best ideas of both genres for a truly unique experience.

-Fun fact: Langrisser 1 was the first English SRPG ever released and was the second one to be released in Japan.
+Fun fact: Langrisser 1 was the first English SRPG ever released and was the third one to be released in Japan.

 Console: Sega Genesis/Megadrive